dcsouthwick/iobmk/README.md

 	 (Optional) Unique identifier for the host running this script.
 If not specified, it will be generated --public_ip=<ip>
 	 (Optional) Public IP address of the host running this script.
-If not specified, it will be generated --cloud=<cloudName>
+If not specified, it will be generated --queue_port=<portNumber>
-	 Cloud name to identify the results - if not specified, CLOUD=test and use -q to avoid prompt --vo=<VO>
-	 (Optional) Name of the VO responsible for the underlying resource --pnode=<physicalNode>
-	 (Optional) Name of the hypervisor machine hosting the VM --queue_port=<portNumber>
 	 Port number of the ActiveMQ broker where to send the benchmarking results --queue_host=<hostname>